-The Long Term Curriculum plan highlights a school wide focus subject each half term or term (dependent on the length of terms).
 Our curriculum is taught through discrete subjects and topic areas where relevant:

 - Children are taught within their year groups.
 Smaller support groups are established where appropriate to enable the teaching to focus on a particular age range or level of ability and these can be mixed across the two classes within a year group.